 Host organisations may also have specific requirements to enable you to undertake placement, these requirements will be included in the expression of interest and you will need to provide confirmation of adherence to these requirements in your application.
-Requirements may include: criminal history/Police check, COVID vaccination, Hepatitis B vaccination, CPR, current first aid certificate.
+Requirements may include: criminal history/Police check, vaccination, CPR, current first aid certificate.